 It is very difficult for trust to develop between a child and a member of staff or volunteer if confidentiality is not assured.
-As a general rule everything is confidential unless it is agreed that it can be shared.
-However, there may be times when it is necessary for the Child Protection Officer to discuss the issue(s) with another member(s) of the Safeguarding and Child Protection Team.
-Use your common sense though, as repeating what a child's father is buying his wife for Christmas is not, but relaying an intimate story they have told you about their family may well be.
-It is important to safeguard the right of the child to share personal information without it being passed on.
+As a rule, everything is confidential unless it is agreed that it can be shared.
+However, there may be times when it is necessary for the Child Protection Officer to discuss the issue(s) with another member(s) of the Safeguarding Team.